 Campbell Christian School offers an outstanding art education program to all elementary classes.
 Art education at CCS focuses on teaching the elements and principles of art through a hands-on approach.
-These principles are broken down into the basics, allowing all students to participate, create, and enjoy the art experience.
+These principles are broken down into the basics, allowing all students to create and enjoy participating in the art experience.
 Students also have the opportunity to critique famous works and apply other artists’ techniques and concepts to their own artistic projects.

-Though some schools have cut art programs from their curriculum.
+Unfortunately, some schools have eliminated art programs from their curriculum.
 We will continue to keep art education a key focus at CCS as we value the fact that children love and benefit greatly from art.

-Campbell Christian School Athletics exist to help develop the whole student.
+Campbell Christian School Athletics exists to help develop the whole student.
 The goal of our athletic program is to help prepare students for high school sports.
-CCS coaches are experienced and well trained in their sport.
+CCS coaches are experienced and well-trained in their sport.
 All athletes must try out to participate on any team.
 Our Eagles are held to high academic, athletic, and behavioral standards to participate in our sports programs.
-Our mission is to help develop student athletes to grow in academics, athletics and their personal Christian faith.
+Our mission is to help develop student-athletes to grow in academics, athletics, and their personal Christian faith.

-CCS is a part of the Bay Area Christian School Athletic League (BACSAL), which is comprised of four divisions and twenty two Christian schools from Santa Cruz to Vallejo.
-In the past five years, CCS has won four division titles, placed in the league tournament eight times, including one league championship.
-Campbell Christian has a diverse and competive athletic program that will help students prepare for the next level of athletics.
+CCS is a part of the Bay Area Christian School Athletic League (BACSAL), which comprises four divisions and twenty-two Christian schools from Santa Cruz to Vallejo.
+In the past five years, CCS has won four division titles and placed in the league tournament nine times, including two league championships.
+Campbell Christian has a diverse and competitive athletic program that will help students prepare for the next level of athletics.

 - The library purchases a subscription for all CCS students to World Book Online, an online encyclopedia that students can use for school projects or for fun personal research, either at school or at home.

-- The school library has over 6,000 books for students to check out on a weekly basis.
+- The school library has over 6,000 books for students to check out weekly.
 The librarian constantly updates the library with new items.